On Forward Sufficient Dimension Reduction for Categorical and Ordinal Responses

-The crux of our proposed methods are the multivariate canonical link functions in our local linear multivariate GLMs.
+The crux of our proposed methods {is} the multivariate link functions in our {localized} multivariate {Generalized Linear Models (GLMs)}.
 These links and their inverses determine the relationship between the conditional mean and the canonical parameter, through which the predictor $X$ relates to the response $Y$.
-The canonical link is also used to construct effective initial values for our minimization procedures.
-The inverse link specifies the cumulant generating function in our local negative log-likelihoods, which are also needed in optimization algorithms.
-Therefore, we begin by deriving the multivariate canonical link function for categorical and ordinal-categorical variables.
-For a categorical response, we employ the multivariate logistic link function, while for an ordinal-categorical response, we derive a multivariate canonical link function that corresponds to the Adjacent-Categories Logit Model \citep{agresti2010analysis, agresti2013categorical}.
-All derivations are relegated to the supplementary material.
+In this section, we develop the multivariate link functions for categorical and ordinal-categorical responses.
+Special attention will be given to the canonical link, which is the Multivariate Logit link function for a categorical response, and the Multivariate Adjacent-Categories Logit link function for the ordinal-categorical response \citep{agresti2010analysis, agresti2013categorical}.
+All derivations are relegated to the {S}upplementary {M}aterial.